Arthur Frederick Dicks: Q Theatre, Penrith

-He later became involved with the Q Theatre, Penrith and was one of its artistic directors with Doreen Warburton and Richard Brooks and designer up until they resigned in 1989.
-He designed a production of The Devil's Disciple directed by Doreen Warburton at the Sydney Opera House.
+He later became involved with the Q Theatre, Penrith, and was one of its artistic directors with Doreen Warburton and Richard Brooks and designer up until they resigned in 1989.
+He designed a production of The Devil's Disciple, directed by Doreen Warburton at the Sydney Opera House.
 This was the first play directed by a woman for the Sydney Theatre Company.
 He personally funded playreadings of young playwrights to get them seen and produced.

 Last years

 He directed Pippin (1984) and Camelot (1991) for Gosford Musical Society.
 During the last years of his life Dicks promoted new plays every year during Sydney's Mardi Gras Festival.
-In 1991 he formed a company with actor/writer Gae Anderson and actor/director Paul Hastings Booth.
-Through his personal endeavours and commitment many exciting new plays, actors and writers were showcased in his brilliant productions.
-This later became the nucleus of the "In The Pink Theatre Company".
-He designed the play "Nothing Personal", directed by Paul Hastings Booth for the "In The Pink Theatre Company" in February 1993.
-His last work was directing Look Back in Anger at the Lookout Theatre, Woollahra, NSW which opened 3 August 1993.
+In 1991 he formed a company with actor-writer Gae Anderson and actor-director Paul Hastings Booth.
+Through his personal endeavours and commitment many new plays, actors and writers were showcased in his productions.
+This later became the nucleus of the "In the Pink Theatre Company".
+He designed the play Nothing Personal, directed by Paul Hastings Booth for the "In The Pink Theatre Company" in February 1993.
+His last work was directing Look Back in Anger at the Lookout Theatre, Woollahra, New South Wales, which opened 3 August 1993.

 Arthur died on 13 December 1994 at the Royal Prince Alfred Hospital after a prolonged illness.

-He was greatly missed by the theatre & arts community of Sydney.
+He was greatly missed by the theatre and arts community of Sydney.

 His funeral was attended by notable theatre celebrities and his obituary was published in all Australian press.